methylDragon/python-data-tools-reference/PyTorch/01 PyTorch - Introduction (Tensors and Modules).md

 #### **Load a Pre-Existing Dataset**

-Alternatively, if you have a folder of images somewhere, you can load the data using an `ImageFolder` instance!
+Alternatively, if you have a folder of images somewhere, you can load the data using an `ImageFolder` instance, running pre-processing using `torchvision.transforms`!

 ```python
 train_dataset = datasets.ImageFolder("train-uva", train_transform)